thisismygitrepo/crocodile/README.md

     * Some other classes that make honorable mention here are `Read` and `Save` classes.
 Together with `P`, they provide comprehensible support for file management.
 Life cannot get easier with those.

 Furthermore, those classes are inextericably connected.
-Example, globbing a path `P` object returns a `List` object and so on.
+Example, globbing a path `P` object returns a `List` object.
+You can move back and forth between `List` and `Struct` with one method, and so on.

 You can read the details in the code to grapple the motivation and the philosophy behind its implementation mechanics.
-Fill your life with one-liners, take your code to artistic level of brevity and readability while simulataneously being more productive.
+Fill your life with one-liners, take your code to artistic level of brevity and readability while simulataneously being more productive by typing less boilerplate lines of code that are needless to say.

 # Install